 To make inflation faster and easier, there’s only one opening, not two, to fill with air.
 Like any of these air loungers, all you have to do is swing it though the air.
 You don’t need a pump.
 To pack it up at the end of the day, open the clip to let out the air, and then roll it up from the closed end to the open end.
 It comes with its own cinch-top carrying bag with a strap.

 If you’re indecisive on whether this is the bag for you, Chillbo Baggins offers a 100% satisfaction money-back guarantee.

 Here is the original Lamzac Hangout.
 They say that this is their new model released in March 2016.
 It’s the strongest of these three similar air loungers because it supports up to 440 pounds.
 It’s also the largest.
 The dimensions are about 81.7 by 35.7 inches when fully inflated.
 This means it really can be a comfortable couch or sofa for three people.

 The exterior is made from rip-stop nylon.
 Although it is made to repel dirt and moisture, you can clean it with lukewarm water and mild soap.
 If you want to see just how “moisture-repellent” the Hangout is, check out this video.
 It’s the inventor using his air lounger as a boat.

 Although we can’t recommend boating with a Hangout, we do love the convenience of having a portable lounger at the beach, the park, basically anywhere.
-It only weighs 2.6 pounds and it folds down to 13.8 by 7.1 inches.
+It only weighs 2.6 pounds and it folds down to be smaller.
 That makes it the lightest-weight air lounger out of the three in this review.